-As shown in the code samples, it becomes relatively easy to provision and manage Kubernetes clusters, as well as deploy workloads to the cluster regardless if they are managed by a cloud provider, or self-managed.
+As shown in the code samples, it becomes relatively easy to provision and manage Kubernetes clusters across multiple clouds, as well as deploy workloads to the cluster regardless if they are managed by a cloud provider, or self-managed.

 The various SDKS allow you to leverage industry standard best-practices and defaults, in addition to allowing you to further configure and customize how your clusters and apps are managed.

 Testing apps across various providers in this form allows you to abstract away the details of provider specific implementations, and focus on how your app operates in the various contexts.